 The First Act is only filler for Cinderella doing her chores and the mice fighting Lucifer The Cat.
 If you’re gonna begin a movie, you must establish what’s going on in the story.
 “The Matrix” managed to give us context about Neo living in the titular world.
 20% of the film is filler.
 80% is a cohesive narrative.
 All I’m trying to say is plot and character motivation matter.

 Tremaine and her daughters never get any comeuppance whatsoever.
-Imagine if Arthur Fleck’s co-worker Randall, Thomas Wayne & Murray Franklin in Joaquin Phoenix’s Joker never “get what they “f**king deserve?”
-Ugh!
-She’s basically the animated equivalent of Casey Anthony getting away scot free.
+Imagine if Arthur Fleck’s co-worker Randall, Thomas Wayne & Murray Franklin in Joaquin Phoenix’s “Joker” never “get what they “f**king deserve?”
+Ugh Tremaine is basically the animated equivalent of Casey Anthony getting away scot free.
 I have no choice but to Double Down this con.
+I wanna go back in time persuading Disney by giving Tremaine and her daughters punishment so they can get what they f**king deserve!

 I’m gonna be brutally honest with you fellas.
-The Prince doesn’t utter a single word.
-If he’s a focal character, I want to know about his background, affiliation and characteristics.
-Like The Prince from Snow White And The Seven Dwarves, he’s a one dimensional character.
+The Prince is boring yet lacks three-dimensional characterization If he’s a focal character, I want to know about his background, affiliation and characteristics.
+Like The Prince from Snow White And The Seven Dwarves & Prince Phillip from Sleeping Beauty he’s a one-dimensional character.
 Caesar from “Rise Of The Planet Of The Apes Trilogy,” has a bigger complex character arc.

 Cinderella automatically hooks up with The Prince.
 If this were real life, it would takes a few weeks for them to flesh out their chemistry before a relationship is established.
 Disney is known for hooking up very fast.
 I hate this cliche because it feels forced.
 Why does every Disney princess (minus Belle, Gishelle, Rapunzel, Elsa, Merida) have a one-night stand offscreen with a random guy she just met.